Force over Distance: Chapter 41

 Nearby, he heard the quiet flutter of a Nakai soldier, shifting position.

-There were more of them in the room, but not many.
+There weren’t many in the room.
 One near him.
-Two further away.
-Maybe more.
-It was hard to tell.
+Two farther away.
 They didn’t speak.
 Not aloud.

 They could still get out of this.